Police say driver 'intentionally' crashed into Muslim family in London, Ont., killing 4

 Nearly a dozen officers could be seen walking side-by-side looking for evidence.
 Hyde Park Road has since reopened to traffic.

-"I'm still in shock," said Martin visibily emotional.
+"I'm still in shock," said Martin, still visibily emotional.
 "I'm very shaken up knowing there's kids, multiple kids.
 It's awful, this family is just out for walk ...
 My heart is so broken for them today."